-Trying your hand at Christmas fern care indoor care, as well as growing Christmas fern outdoors, is a great way to enjoy unique interest year round.
+Trying your hand at Christmas fern indoor care, as well as growing Christmas fern outdoors, is a great way to enjoy unique interest year-round.
 Let’s learn more about Christmas ferns and how to grow them inside and out.

 About Christmas Ferns

-Christmas fern (Polystichum acrostichoides) is a deciduous evergreen fern that grows in USDA plant hardiness zones 3-9.
+Christmas fern (Polystichum acrostichoides) is a deciduous evergreen fern that grows in USDA plant hardiness zones 3 through 9.
 This particular fern is known as a Christmas fern because some parts of the plant stay green all year long.
-Dark green leaves, or fronds, reach up to 3 feet long and 4 inches wide.
+Dark green leaves, or fronds, reach up to 3 feet (about 1 m.) long and 4 inches (10 cm.) wide.
 This plant brings color and interest to a garden when other plants are dormant.

 Growing Christmas Ferns

-After planting put a four-inch layer of pine needle, shredded bark or leaf mulch around plants.
+After planting put a 4 inch (10 cm.) layer of pine needle, shredded bark, or leaf mulch around plants.
 Mulch will help protect plants and retain moisture.

 Christmas Fern Care

 The care of Christmas ferns is not difficult.
 Ferns should be watered once a week, or as needed, to keep soil consistently moist but not overly saturated.
 Without adequate moisture, ferns will experience leaf drop.
 During the hottest days of summer pay particular attention to watering.

 A light application of granular fertilizer that is designed specifically for acid-loving plants should be applied around the soil under the fern the second spring after planting.
 Feed annually after this point.